Hôtel de Besenval: L'affaire de Monsieur de Besenval: Besenval's escape, arrest and release

+Vue de la cellule du Baron de Besenval à la prison du Châtelet, by Hubert Robert (1789).
+The inscription on the briefcase under the window reads Le Baron de Bezenval.

 But just one day after his departure from Paris, the baron was recognised by revolutionary troops during his trip on 26 July at the Auberge in Villegruis near Provins.
 He was immediately arrested.
 First, the baron was taken to nearby Villenauxe-la-Grande, where he was placed under house arrest at the Hôtel du Cheval Bardé.
 He was eventually imprisoned at the Château de Brie-Comte-Robert before being charged with the crime of lèse-nation in mid-October and transferred to the prison Grand Châtelet in Paris on 7 November.
 In his prison cell, which was quite comfortable since it was actually the prison chaplain's room, the baron was allowed to be served by his valet, who ordered the baron's meals from the best caterers in town.
 In addition, he was allowed to receive visitors, who came in large numbers.
-Amongst others, he received Gouverneur Morris, the future Ambassador of the United States of America to France, on 17 November, to whom the baron reported that he is convinced that a counter-revolution will soon take place.
+Amongst others, he received members of the influential family de Ségur, with whom the baron was very close, and Gouverneur Morris, the future Minister Plenipotentiary of the United States of America to the Court of Versailles, on 17 November.
+To Morris, the baron reported that he was convinced a counter-revolution would soon take place.
 Another visitor was the painter Hubert Robert, whose painting Vue de la cellule du Baron de Besenval à la prison du Châtelet (View from the Baron de Besenval's cell in the Châtelet prison) bears witness to his visit to this day.
 The painting has been part of the collections of the Louvre since 2012.

 The Baron de Besenval made headlines for months in the Journal de Paris.
 The public took a keen interest in the trial against the Swiss baron.

 Excerpt from the Journal de Paris, no. 225, Friday, 13 August 1790: Acquittal on Monday, 1 March 1790 – The Baron de Besenval is acquitted of the crime of lèse-nation.